-Now an Olympic event, Avon’s Aug.
-4 Major League Triathlon race becomes a major showcase of talent
+With its format now in the Olympics, Avon’s Aug.
+4 Major League Triathlon event will be a big showcase of talent

 July 9, 2018